Red Dead Redemption - Review

 Image: Rockstar Games

 Speaking of random encounters, there are also just the various brief activities that you just come across as you travel the world.
 They are perhaps the most filler of the bunch when it comes to any sort of progression.
-There are numerous different encounters you might have on the road of people needing help, or trying to ambush you.
-They're never all that interesting and can sometimes be completed in less than a minute, but I feel that they serve a different purpose: , they are vital to adding to the atmosphere of the game.
+There are numerous different encounters you might have on the road with people needing help or trying to ambush you.
+They're never all that interesting and can sometimes be completed in less than a minute, but I feel that they serve a different purpose: they are vital to adding to the atmosphere of the game.
 You might see an overturned wagon with several bandits holding up the owners on the side of the road, or someone fleeing a pack of wolves, or a prisoner fleeing US Marshals.
 You might even be requested to save a person's loved one from being hanged by random villains.
-There's rarely much of a reward for such trivial activities, but they give life to the region and make it feel like there is constantly something happening in the world of Read Dead Redemption.
+There's rarely much of a reward for such trivial activities, but they give life to the region and make it feel like there is constantly something happening in the world of Red Dead Redemption.
 If these menial tasks weren't in the game, the world would feel stale, empty, and dead, waiting for the player to initiate the next quest.

 Outside all of those activities are the ambient challenges, aka obsessive-compulsive goals.
 These are assigned to you within your menu screen and simply involve you hunting animals, seeking treasure, or gathering herbs.
 Why would you do such menial tasks?
-For the special items and costumes you can unlock in the process of doing so, of course!
+For the special items and costumes, you can unlock in the process of doing so, of course!
 These net you special abilities, extra efficiency at killing more things, and outfits that make you look badass or silly.
 When I say obsessive-compulsive, I mean that this is where the game is at its most tedious.
 There is nothing really forcing you to do these tasks--or most of the others for that matter--except for the minor rewards and the psychotic desire to complete something.
 Even though I'm a completionist who gets a small bit of enjoyment out of clearing out a quest journal and completing all my tasks, after wandering a field for hours looking for skunks to shoot, or riding around the world looking for stupid herbs, the tedium overwhelmingly outweighed my desire for completion.

 pause2.png